14 October 2021

 Woodpeckers use their powerful beaks to drum into trees.
 They create holes for nesting and to find tasty grubs, which they snatch out of bark with their long tongues.

-Look out for majestic grey herons around the lake.
-They can be spotted standing stock still at the waters edge, as they hunt for fish and amphibians.
+Look out for majestic grey herons around the Lake at Kew Gardens.
+They can be spotted standing stock still at the water’s edge, as they hunt for fish and amphibians.